 The 20th Century

 - Sacco and Venzetti: Immigrant Ideals and Identity on Trial during the Red Scare

 - "I Want You!": WWI Propaganda Posters and Shaping American Identity through Conflict

-- Annie Fields and Sarah Orne Jewett: Societal Conflict and Compromise in "Boston Marriages"
+- Annie Fields and Sarah Orne Jewett: "Boston Marriages"and LGBTQ History

 - Suffrage and Anti-Suffrage: Conflict and Compromise in Female Identity and the Women's Vote

 Here are just a few of the numerous collection guides at MHS with manuscripts and artifacts related to National History Day themes: